Crop-Phenomics-Group/SeedGerm/README.txt

 *Via source code*
 1. Clone the SeedGerm repository or download the zip/tar.gz file containing the source code from the most recent release
+2. Please check that the versions of the required packages match your Python environment (list of versions at bottom of document)
-2. Open command prompt (cmd) and change directory to the folder containing main.py
+3. Open command prompt (cmd) and change directory to the folder containing main.py
-3. With an Anaconda environment activated or Python added to PATH, enter the following command in cmd: 'python main.py'
+4. With an Anaconda environment activated or Python added to PATH, enter the following command in cmd: 'python main.py'

 *Via .exe file*
 1. Download the .exe file from SeedGerm's most recent release